-Locate the on/off switch which is positioned adjacent to your coil and furnace then turn it off.
+Locate the on/off switch positioned adjacent to your coil and furnace, then turn it off.
 If you can’t trace the switch, use the circuit breaker to shut the system down.

 Drain the leaked water

 Letting the leaked water sit on the floor will only cause further damage to your home.
-You’re therefore advised to get rid of it as soon as you see it to prevent unnecessary losses.
+Therefore, it would be best to get rid of it to prevent unnecessary losses as soon as you see it.

 Inspect your filters

-Check your furnace’s filters to make sure no airflow restrictions have been caused due to dirt blocking or clogging them.
+Check your furnace’s filters to avoid airflow restrictions due to dirt blocking or clogging them.
 Remember to clean your filters more often to get rid of any accumulated or trapped debris.